ICEHOTEL Sweden - The Highlights

 The ICEHOTEL Chapel is available for weddings, credit: Asaf Kliger

 What will be the favourite Deluxe Art Suite this year at Sweden’s ICEHOTEL?
-According to our guests, their preferred Art Suite winter '17/18 was the King Kong Room.
+Each year, our guests, nominate their preferred Art Suite.
+Winter '17/18 was the King Kong Room.
 A little scary for younger children as the eyes blinked on and off!!

 Nervous about sleeping in an ICEROOM?
 Read our detailed guide to how it works here.